gregory-scala/gregory-scala.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 My name is Gregory Scala.
 I am a PhD Candidate in Economics at the University of Pittsburgh.
-My research is at the intersection of Health Economics and Industrial Organization.
+My research is at the intersection of health economics and industrial organization.
 I am particularly interested in how consumers value and how companies provide different benefits in health insurance.

 I am on the Job Market in the AY 2024-2025.